 Car insurance surcharges don’t last forever

 The good news is that if you receive a surcharge, it doesn’t last forever.
 Surcharges can only affect your rates for a limited number of years.
 The number of years varies according to state law.
 Or, if the state doesn’t dictate the time period, it’s decided by the internal guidelines of the individual car insurance company.

 Many car insurance companies will surcharge you for only three years.
 However, if the state allows, there are auto insurers that will continue a surcharge for five to seven years.

-The amount of a surcharge may stay the same or be reduced over time.
+The surcharge amount may stay the same or be reduced over time.

-For example, one company may charge you a 60% surcharge for a major violation the first year, 30% the second and then only 15% the third and final year of the surcharge.
+For example, one company may charge you a 60% surcharge for a major violation the first year, 30% the second and 15% the third and final year of the surcharge.
 Another car insurance company may charge you a 40% surcharge for all three years.

 Car insurance companies’ surcharges shouldn’t be excessive.
-To give consumers some protection against unreasonable surcharges, auto insurers must file their surcharge schedules with the state’s insurance regulator and have them approved.
+To protect consumers against unreasonable surcharges, auto insurers must file their surcharge schedules with the state’s insurance regulator for approval.

-In some states, your surcharge schedule must accompany your policy; however, in many states to get a copy you have to request a copy from your car insurance company.
+In some states, your surcharge schedule must accompany your policy; however, in many states, you must request a copy from your insurance company.